 Secondary Video Monitor Display

 Product Design Specifications

 Team Members: Cara Dunn (Communications), Farshad Fahimi (BWIG), Tyler Witt (Team Leader), Nipun Yamdagni (BSAC)

-Date Last Updated: March 2, 2006
+Date Last Updated: April 26, 2006

 Abstract: The Welch Allyn Propaq Monitor (Model #206 - EL) is used to record a patient's vital signs (EKG, pulse oximetry, BP) during an emergency transport by helicopter.
 Med-Flight team technicians rely on the monitor's output during flight transportation while attempting to stabilize the patient.
 Currently, the monitor lies on the helicopter floor causing the attention of the Med-Flight team members to be split between their work on the patient and the output of Propaq Monitor.
 Because of this, output information displayed by the monitor must be reproduced on a readily accessible secondary screen.
 Acceptable reproduction methods include a small video screen such as those found in vehicle entertainment centers, or preferably, in the form of a wearable CRT.
 This latter approach projects an image in the user's peripheral vision.

 Function: The expected device must reproduce the output of the Welch Allyn Propaq Monitor on a readily accessible secondary display monitor.

 Client Requirements:

-- Device must not interfere with output of Propaq Monitor - Preferred method of visual reproduction would be in the form of a wearable CRT - Device must be portable since Propaq Monitor will be transported along with patient - Any loose wires/material must be kept to a minimum in order to prevent tangling with other medical equipment and allow for maximum portability - Secondary monitor must provide its own power source - Total product cost must not exceed that of the Propaq Monitor from which output is originally produced a.
-Performance requirements: The device will be used in a medical helicopter in emergency situations.
-Thus, any controls on the device must be easy to find and easy to operate to minimize time wastage.
-The device could potentially be used several times daily.
-It needs to be sturdy in case it is dropped, and must be resilient when exposed to water or bodily fluids. b.
-Safety: The device must comply with the same safety standards as the Propaq, such as: all relevant AAMI, IEC, EN, CSA and UL standards, USAF approval for rotary, small and large bodied fixed wing aircraft.
+- Device must not interfere with output of Propaq Monitor - Preferred method of visual reproduction would be in the form of a wearable CRT - Device must be portable since Propaq Monitor will be transported along with patient - Any loose wires/material must be kept to a minimum in order to prevent tangling with other medical equipment and allow for maximum portability - Secondary monitor must provide its own power source - Total product cost must not exceed that of the Propaq Monitor from which output is originally produced Design Requirements:

-Design Requirements: